- Who is eligible for an Irish passport?

 - Granted refugee status in Ireland

-This is because a citizenship referendum in 2004 abolished the right to Irish citizenship by birth.
+This is because a citizenship referendum in 2004 abolished the right to citizenship by birth.

 If your parents are foreign nationals, they are required to prove that they have a genuine link to Ireland by demonstrating that they had spent the required reckonable residence in the State immediately before your birth.

-Once you or your parent(s) have successfully claimed your Irish citizenship, you are able to apply for an Irish passport.
+Once you or your parent(s) have successfully claimed your Irish citizenship by birth or descent, you are able to apply for an Irish passport.
 You can apply for your first Irish passport if you are aged 18 or over (if you are under 18, you must have the consent of your parent(s)/guardian(s).

 If either of your parents was an Irish citizen and was born in Ireland, you will automatically be an Irish citizen and can apply for an Irish passport regardless of where you were born.
 In this circumstance, you do not need to be registered in the Foreign Births Register to apply for a passport.

-However, if either of your parents was born outside of Ireland you must have your birth registered in the Foreign Births Register before you can claim citizenship and apply for your Irish passport.
+However, if either of your parents was born outside of Ireland or Northern Ireland you must have your birth registered in the Foreign Births Register before you can claim citizenship and apply for your Irish passport.
 This applies even if your parents are Irish citizens.

-In the event that you were born abroad to Irish-born parents, you will be required to provide the following documents when making your Irish passport application (in addition to the general documents outlined previously):
+In the event that you were born abroad to Irish-born parents, the following documents are needed for your Irish passport application (in addition to the general documents outlined previously):

-- Your parents’ civil marriage certificate (if this is applicable)
+- Your parents’ marriage or civil partnership certificate (if this is applicable)

-If you were born abroad and adopted by an Irish citizen under Irish law, it is required that you provide the following when applying for your Irish passport (in addition to the general required documents outlined previously – see introductory paragraph):
+If you were born abroad and adopted by an Irish citizen under Irish law, it is required that you provide the following Irish passport requirements (in addition to the general required documents outlined previously – see introductory paragraph):

 - Your Intercountry Adoption Certificate (demonstrating your entry in the Register of Intercountry Adoptions)

-- Proof of Irish citizenship of adoptive parent at the time of adoption (birth certificate/Irish passport)
+- Proof of Ireland citizenship of adoptive parent at the time of adoption (birth certificate/Ireland passport)

 If you were born in Ireland or Northern Ireland and adopted by an Irish citizen under Irish law, you must provide the following (in addition to the general required documents):